Clothing

 men wore painted buffalo robes.
 The Tonkawas

-made beautifully decorated moccasins, but
+made beautifully decorated

 wore